Iwaki FC: J. League (2022–)

-In the 2022 season, their first year in the J3 League, Iwaki FC received a J2 license on 28 October 2022, and become eligible for promotion.
-On 6 November the same year, they were crowned J3 League champions, earning promotion to the following year's J2 League.
-They secured the league title in the 32nd round, following a 3–0 win against Kagoshima United and defeats for the 2nd and 3rd-placed teams in that round: Fujieda MYFC and Matsumoto Yamaga.
-14 days later, Iwaki FC finished as league champions, ending their 2022 season with 78 points from 34 matches, 11 points clear of 2nd-placed Fujieda MYFC, who also ended up being promoted to the J2.
-On 26 September 2023, Iwaki FC was declared to have met the requirements to obtain a license up to J1 League level.
+In the 2022 season, their first year in the J3 League, Iwaki FC received a J2 League license on 28 October 2022, and become eligible for promotion.
+On 6 November, they were crowned the J3 League champions, earning promotion to the following year's J2 League.
+They secured the league title in the 32nd round, following a 3–0 win against Kagoshima United.
+Iwaki FC ended their 2022 season with 78 points from 34 matches.
+On 26 September 2023, Iwaki FC was declared to have met the requirements to obtain a license up to the J1 League.

 Stadium

 Iwaki FC played at J-Village Stadium in Hirono during the 2022 J3 season.
 However, following their promotion to the J2 League, they now use Hawaiians Stadium Iwaki, located in Iwaki.

 On 25 September 2025, Iwaki FC announce new stadium name Iwaki Stadium Labo.
 Construction has been start from November 2027 and complete in 2031.